LukaszSwolkien/Covid19/README.md

 ### (Optional) install and run telemetry backend

+This code has opentelemetry tracing embeded to better observe and debug issues.
+This service is simple but makes a few data sourcing calls and then calls several data processing methods so is a good place to check opentelemetry-python implementation.

-This is **optional** step for someone who wants to play around with opentelemetry and observe the functions being tracked
+Please note: This is **optional** step for someone who wants to play around with opentelemetry and observe the functions being tracked.

 * run Jaeger backend from docker